 budget ($): Dedalos Hotel this 3-star hotel is set close to Central Malia Beach, Ikaros and Kernos Beach, Alexander Beach and Malia Strip.
 You can use a paid airport shuttle service to Heraklion International Airport.

-6. Elounda, where to stay in Crete in traditional Greek resort
+Elounda, where to stay in Crete for luxury holiday

 Located on the North-Eastern coast of Crete, Elounda is a picturesque seaside fishing village on the Gulf of Mirabello, north of Agios Nikolaos, and south of Plaka.
 It’s developed from a pretty little traditional fishing village to a bustling small town.